-Opportunistically Acquiring Leading Life Sciences Businesses and Supporting Their Continued Development
+Acquiring Leading Life Sciences Businesses and Supporting Their Continued Development

 We built our business by acquiring established and emerging companies with strong scientific foundations in our target markets and investing in their systems, processes and people to accelerate their growth and expand their technologies.
-Going forward, we may opportunistically pursue strategic acquisitions that we believe meet, or could meet after being acquired and expanded, the following criteria:
+We seek acquisitions that we believe meet, or could meet after being acquired and expanded, the following criteria:

-- address our core target markets; - have a demonstrated adherence to high quality standards;

-- be leaders in their market niches; - have differentiated or proprietary products and processes that provide clear value to our biopharmaceutical and other customers; and - have a track record of attractive rates of growth and compelling returns on invested capital.
+- address our core target markets; - have a demonstrated adherence to high quality standards; - be leaders in their market niches; - · have differentiated or proprietary products and processes that provide clear value to our biopharmaceutical and other customers; and - have a track record of attractive rates of growth and compelling returns on invested capital.